taiwanfifi/insightbotics-dev/content/pricing.md

 {{< pricing-table-1 >}}
 {
-    "title": "Designed for business teams like yours", "description": "Here at Flowbite we focus on markets where technology, innovation, and capital can unlock long-term value and drive economic growth.", "plans": [
+    "title": "Designed for business teams like yours", "description": "Here at Insightbotics we focus on markets where technology, innovation, and capital can unlock long-term value and drive economic growth.", "plans": [
         {
             "name": "Starter",